dhunganabibek/javascript-concepts/closure/README.md

 ## closure

 When the function access its lexical scope when it is 3called outside that lexical scope.
+Preserve the linkage